 A child who can speak and enunciate sounds well, can learn to relate the sounds in a word to how sounds look when written down.
 They will learn how to read by imitation, repetition and understanding.
 As a parent, when you teach reading to kids, your child’s comprehension of phonics will develop progressively.
 Your ability to understand how to teach reading well and how to teach phonics clearly and precisely will grow.
 If you are able, try to correct the errors in your own speech so that your child learns from you.
 E.g. say ‘thumb’ not ‘fum’ ‘think’ not ‘fink’.
 Clear speech is important when you teach reading to kids.
 It will make it easier for them to learn how reading works.

 Teach Reading with Crystal Clear Explanations

 Once a parents eyes are opened to the facts about how to teach phonics and teach reading to kids and they have that Eureka moment when they understand how reading works, they can go on to teach reading clearly and effectively.
 Parents need precise information and resources that explain how to teach phonics simply.
 A parents questions about how to teach reading need to be answered in a crystal clear way.
 Whilst simply supporting what a child is learning in school is one option, a parent who is well aware of their child’s individual abilities, can go on to help kids make consistent and accelerated progress.
 The book ‘Practice Reading and Speaking‘ will guide you through the process of how to teach reading to children and can be used with your child.
-See a free preview of Practice Reading and Speaking.
+See a preview of Practice Reading and Speaking.

 How to Teach Reading in a Structured Way